ckoiloth/MP3.2_private/README.md

 3. To see how well you perform in the leaderboard, you need to run the prediction code on the test sets of both the datasets.
 For metamia dataset, save the results as `metamia_results.csv` and for mp3.1, save as `mp3.1_results.csv`.
 These two files must be located in the root folder in your repo, i.e., it should not be under any sub-folders.

-There are no restrictions on the number of submissions.
+There are no restrictions on the number of submissions.ddsa

 ## Grading